 Throughout the estate at Endsleigh there are some fine cobble paths and some equally fine pebble paths were found around the cottage, covered by a foot of earth and vegetation.
 These paths needed very little restoration.
 New cobbles were laid at the back of the cottage; these came from the Plym river bed at Cadover Bridge, by kind permission of the National Trust.
-There was originally a small lychgate at the top of the path leading down to the cottage, and a small building on the bank above the cottage was previously used as a pig-sty.
+There was originally a lynch-gate at the top of the path leading down to the cottage, and a small building on the bank above the cottage was previously used as a pig-sty.

 The interior was in a similarly dilapidated condition.
+Debris was removed from the stone flag floor of the kitchen.
 The bricked-in section of the fireplace was removed, and the stone chimney piece was repainted 'in the local manner', with paint flicked onto it with a brush, to give a speckled effect.
 The remains of a bread oven were found behind and to the right of the fireplace.
 The wall cupboard was adapted to hold a water heater.